Felix Dodds: Political work (1980–1990)

-Early in his career, Dodds was active in UK politics and involved himself with the Anti-Apartheid Movement and the Anti-Nazi League.
-Dodds simultaneously began to engage with environmental issues such as acid rain, nuclear power and ozone depletion.
-He held numerous positions in the Liberal Party between 1983 and 1987 and became chairperson of the party's "young wing," the National League of Young Liberals (NLYL), in 1985.
+Early in his career, Dodds was active in UK politics and involved with the Anti-Apartheid Movement and the Anti-Nazi League.
+Dodds also engaged with environmental issues such as acid rain, nuclear power and ozone depletion.
+He held positions in the Liberal Party between 1983 and 1987 and became chairperson of the party's "young wing," the National League of Young Liberals (NLYL), in 1985.

-Dodds was a key instigator in the rebellion against the SDP-Liberal Alliance leadership of David Steel and David Owen over the issue of an independent nuclear deterrence.
+Dodds was an instigator in the rebellion against the SDP-Liberal Alliance leadership of David Steel and David Owen over the issue of an independent nuclear deterrence.
 The rebel alliance produced the publication Across the Divide: Liberal Values on Defence and Disarmament, which outlined the Liberal Party's historic opposition to the UK having an independent nuclear deterrent.
-This resulted in a major defeat to the leadership in 1986, by twenty-three votes at the Liberal Party Conference defence debate in Eastbourne.
+This resulted in a defeat to the leadership in 1986, by twenty-three votes at the Liberal Party Conference defence debate in Eastbourne.

-After serving the NLYL, Dodds published his first book, Into the Twenty-First Century: An Agenda for Political Realignment.
+After his involvement in the NLYL, Dodds published his first book, Into the Twenty-First Century: An Agenda for Political Realignment.
 His work called for closer cooperation between Green members on the left in British politics.
 Contributors to the book included: Jonathon Porritt, Jean Lambert, Peter Hain, Simon Hughes, Michael Meadowcroft, Sara Parkin, Petra Kelly in Germany, Jeremy Seabrook, Peter Tatchell and Hilary Wainwright.
 In 1988, Dodds co-founded Green Voice, which worked for two years to create a dialogue between Green members on the left of UK politics.
 In 2018 he published his autobiography about those years: Power to the People: Confessions of a Young Liberal Activist 1975–1988.